MoarTube/MoarTube-Client/README.md

 The default login credentials for your node are below.
 Be sure to change these upon logging in.

+By default, MoarTube Node listens on port 80.

 **username**: admin<br/>**password**: admin

 ### Get MoarTube Node